Andriy-Kulak/0xSplitEx/README.md

 3. You should be able to log in with wallet on mumbai polygon test net.
 If you don't have it, please add mumbai test net using [chainlist](https://chainlist.org/)

+Also if you don't have any test `MATIC` add some at [polygon faucet](https://faucet.polygon.technology/)

 4. In `pages/index.tsx` adjust the configs of recepients and controller

 ```ts